MiaLWGH/WiSTraining/README.md

    ```
    You can get out from the command by pressing 'ENTER'.

-3. On server2, run the following 'tcpdump' command to capture packets.
+3. In server2 terminal, run the following 'tcpdump' command to capture packets.
 For example:
    ```
    sudo tcpdump -A host 172.31.14.165
    ```
-   Then switch to server1 and run the telnet command.
+   In server1 terminal, rerun the telnet command.
 For example:
    ```
    telnet 172.31.0.41 22
    ```